tabbytadi/YouTube-clone/README.md

 # YouTube-clone
-YouTube clone project made with HTML and CSS
+YouTube clone project made with HTML and CSS.

-Here you can acess the actual clone site: https://tabbytadi.github.io/YouTube-clone/youtube.html
+Here you can acess the site: https://tabbytadi.github.io/YouTube-clone/youtube.html